Credit for Prior Learning

 International Student Admission

-Applicants who are citizens of a country other than the United States may apply for admission to Butler County Community College as an F-1 international student.
-International students must enroll full-time (12+ credits) in a credit bearing associate degree program for the fall and spring semesters and are only permitted to take one class online.
-They may take courses on BC3 Main Campus in Butler or any BC3 location and will be advised by the assigned PDSO or DSO.
+Applicants who are citizens of a country other than the United States may apply for admission to Butler County Community College for an F-1 international student visa.
+International students must enroll full-time (12+ credits) in a credit bearing associate degree program for the fall and spring semesters and are only permitted to take one class entirely online.
+They may take courses at any BC3 location and will be advised by the assigned Designated School Official (DSO).

-In order to be considered for admission, the prospective student must submit the following:
+In order to be considered for admission, the prospective student should follow the enrollment steps outlined on bc3.edu/international

-After the steps above have been completed - transcripts, test scores, and financial background will be reviewed and a decision will be made on admission.
-Applicants may also be subject to a Skype interview.
 If eligible for admission to BC3, the applicant will receive an acceptance letter and a “Certificate of Eligibility” form (I-20) for immigration purposes.
 An international student is charged out-of-state tuition/fees and is not eligible for federal financial aid programs.
-Submission deadlines for materials may be imposed to allow sufficient time for processing.
+Submission deadlines for materials are imposed to allow sufficient time for processing.
 Current deadline dates are June 15 for the fall semester (August) and November 15 for the spring semester (January).
 BC3 does not have on-campus housing for students or the support of an International Student Services Office.
+Please direct questions regarding this process or to obtain an application packet to firstname.lastname@example.org.

 Programs that May Lead to Licensure

-Upon admission to the College, students are required to take an Accuplacer placement test.
+Upon admission to the College, students may be required to take an ACCUPLACER placement test.
 The results of this test are used to assist students in selecting appropriate courses.
 If test scores indicate a need to strengthen basic skills in reading, mathematics, or English, students will be required to enroll in one or more developmental and/or preparatory courses.
 Students have the opportunity to retest once in each subject area.
 No fee is charged for the placement test or for the retests.
-Students who have a college-level English and/or math class passed with a “C” or better or with appropriate SAT/ACT cut-off scores, may be exempt from placement testing upon receipt of their official transcript and/or scores.
+Students who have a college-level English and/or math class passed with a “C” or better or appropriate SAT/ACT cut-off scores, may be exempt from placement testing upon receipt of their official transcript and/or scores.
+More information can be found at bc3.edu/placement-testing.

 Senior Citizen Credit Enrollment

 Any resident of Butler County who is at least 62 years old (proof of age required) may enroll in credit classes at the College on a space available basis without paying tuition, course fees, or an application fee.
-However, they must still complete an Application for Admission and are responsible for the textbooks and materials associated with the class(es).
+However, they must still complete a hard copy Application for Admission selecting 100SR for their program and are responsible for the textbooks and materials associated with the class(es).

 Transferring to BC3

 Students at Butler County Community College may receive credit for graded courses taken at most other accredited, degree-granting institutions.
-The Office of Records & Registration in consultation with the V. P. for Academic Affairs and academic deans, will review incoming transfer of credits.
-For courses to be accepted in transfer, they must be listed on an official college transcript with a grade of A, B, or C. One and only one course with a D grade may be accepted if approved by the V. P. for Academic Affairs.
+The Office of Records & Registration in consultation with the Vice President for Academic Affairs and academic deans, will review incoming transfer of credits.
+For courses to be accepted in transfer, they must be listed on an official college transcript with a grade of A, B, or C. One and only one course with a D grade may be accepted if approved by the Vice President for Academic Affairs.
 College level work will be granted transfer credit where applicable to the student’s program.

 Students who wish to learn about options for transferring credit from another college or university, College Level Examination Program (CLEP), Credit by Examination, Credit for Work or Life Experience, Articulation Agreements, or the Advanced Placement (AP) Program should refer to the Credit for Prior Learning section.